thmsbfft/electron-wrap/README.md

 ---

-Package any static web folder into a desktop application (macOS).
+Package any local/static website folder into a desktop application (macOS).
 The process requires Node/npm.

 To do so, `cd` to the folder that contains the files, and run: